Middle School Directory

 Mrs. Kaitlin Pfiffner is a licensed Latin teacher.
 She currently teaches in the middle and upper divisions.
 Kaitlin is a graduate from Concordia College in Moorhead, MN, where she studied Latin Education and Classical Studies.
 She has studied Latin and ancient Greek.
 Since starting at Providence Academy in 2012, she has taught in all divisions.

-Mrs. Cathryn Quinn, Middle School Teacher
+Mrs. Cathryn Quinn, Mathematics Department Chair and Middle School Mathematics Teacher

 Mrs. Cathryn Quinn joined Providence Academy in 2002 and currently teaches in the Middle and Upper School and serves as the Mathematics Department Chair.
 With more than twenty-five years of teaching experience, she has taught in both public and private schools throughout the Minneapolis/St. Paul area, as well as greater Minnesota.
 Her versatility in education has ranged from being a parent educator and gifted-talented program teacher, to teaching a variety of subjects at the elementary and middle school levels.
 Mrs. Quinn holds a bachelor’s degree in Education from the College of St. Catherine in St. Paul and a Graduate Certificate in Mathematics Education Specialist PreK-12 from the University of St. Thomas.